HyojungKim2022/Final-project/Jeongjoon/README.md

 # Final-project
 ## Purpose
-- once payment system at checkout by vision model.
+- The purpose of this final project is to develop a payment system that doesn't require barcodes at checkout, using a vision model..

 ## Model
 - EfficientDet from MMdetection 3.0 (https://github.com/open-mmlab/mmdetection/tree/3.x/projects/EfficientDet)